Hansoft/DashboardImageExtractor/README.md

 You will need the [Hansoft SDK] to be able to build the program.
 Make sure to include the HPMSdkCpp.h and HPMSdkCpp.cpp files in your build directory.
 You also need to reference the HPMSdk.x64.dll or .dylib.

 ###Running
-A prebuilt version of DIE is also available for [Windows] and [OSX] (Click ‘View raw’ to download).
+A prebuilt version of DIE is also available for [Windows] and [OSX] - Click ‘View raw’ to download.
 The package includes the following files:
 -	An example config file, DIEConfigFile.txt
 -	An example ID file, ChartNames.txt
 -	HPMResultSetTool, otherwise found in the Hansoft SDK kit